hmc-memsafe-2016f/hmc-memsafe-2016f.github.io/assignments/project/index.md

    1. A review of the API of `petgraph`.
    1. A specification of your own API
-   1. A description of the algorithms you will implement, with pseudocode
+   1. A description of the algorithms you will implement, including how they work
    1. An implementation of your data structure
    1. An implementation of the algorithms
    1. A demonstration that the algorithms work (tests cases and/or a GUI)